FAQs

 Q. What is the Mentor-Protégé Program (MPP)?

-Mentor-Protégé Program was established to pair prime contractors with DGS verified small diverse businesses (SDBs) to help them successfully solicit and perform on Commonwealth contracts.
+A. The Mentor-Protégé Program was established to pair prime contractors with DGS verified small diverse businesses (SDBs) to help them successfully solicit and perform on Commonwealth contracts.
 The goal of this program is to enhance the ability of Small Diverse Businesses (SDBs) to compete for Commonwealth opportunities.

 Q. Who may participate in the MPP?